nkearse1/Adhokv6/README.md

 `localStorage` even when `NODE_ENV` is not `development`.
 If you encounter 401 errors or redirect loops when testing a preview, enable this variable and select a role using the DevRoleSwitcher to force mock mode.
+When active, the DevRoleSwitcher loads a real user record from the database via the `/api/test-user` route so you can interact with authentic data while the login flow itself is mocked.

 ### Favicon